 AFMA commissioned a bottom fishing impact assessment of Australian fishing activity in the SIOFA Area, which was published in 2011 (Williams et al. 2011).
 This report is available at www.afma.gov.au/fisheries/high-seas-permits/ and through the SIOFA website.
-Australia's bottom fishery impact assessment was submitted to SC3 and accepted.
+Australia's bottom fishery impact assessment was submitted to the third meeting of the Scientific Committee (SC3) and accepted.

-Australia updated its bottom fishery impact assessment for SIOFA in 2020 (Welsford et al. 2020; see relevant SC paper).
+Australia updated its bottom fishery impact assessment for SIOFA in 2020 (Welsford et al. 2020 - SC paper: SC-05-17).
 The updated assessment considers the impact of Australia's historical and potential future bottom fishing effort around William's Ridge, adjacent to Australia's Heard Island and McDonald Islands toothfish fishery.
 The updated assessment also considers the potential impact of traps and pots within Australia's historical bottom fishing footprint.